threepipes/circleci-env/README.md

 # ccienv

-A management tool for CircleCI Project's Environment Variables.
+A management tool for CircleCI Project's environment variables.
 (Currently, only available on GitHub)

 ## Installation